AyushTripathi28/GoalsApp/README.md

 # GoalsApp
 ### Goals Setting App made using React Native.
-It is one of my first application I have build over react native.
+It is one of my first application I have build while learning react native .

 #### Functionality App has Right Now:-
 <ul>